hungcq/knowledge-repo/IT/designing-data-intensive-applications/6-partitioning.md

   - In routing tier
   - In DB nodes -> reroute client when don't have data
 - Problem: update when add/remove nodes:
-- -> Use coordination service (e.g., ZooKeeper) to keep track of cluster metadata (mapping of partitions to nodes)
+- -> Use coordination service (eg ZooKeeper) to keep track of cluster metadata (mapping of partitions to nodes)
 - -> Client/routing tier subscribe to coordination service, get notified when partitions moved or nodes added/removed